Bayya Yegnanarayana

-Bayya Yegnanarayana is an INSA Senior Scientist at International Institute of Information Technology (IIIT) Hyderabad, Hyderabad, AP, India.
-He is an eminent professor and is known for his contributions in Speech Signal Processing, Artificial Neural Networks and related areas.
-He has guided about 30 PhD theses, 42 MS theses and 65 MTech projects, and currently guiding about 10 PhD students.
-He is the General Chair for the international conference, INTERSPEECH 2018, held at Hyderabad.
+Bayya Yegnanarayana is an INSA Senior Scientist at Indian Institute of Technology (IIT) Hyderabad, Telangana, India.
+He is an eminent professor and is known for his contributions in Digital Signal Processing, Speech Signal Processing, Artificial Neural Networks and related areas.
+He has guided about 39 PhD theses, 43 MS theses and 65 MTech projects.
+He was the General Chair for the international conference, INTERSPEECH 2018, held at Hyderabad.
+He also holds the positions as Distinguished Professor, IIT Hyderabad and an Adjunct Faculty, IIT Tirupati.

 Early life

 Yegnanarayana was born on January 9, 1944, in Rajahmundry, Andhra Pradesh, India.
-He obtained his BSc degree from Andhra University, Waltair, in 1961.
-Then BE in 1964, ME in 1966, and PhD in 1974, from Indian Institute of Science (IISc.), Bangalore.
+He obtained his Bachelor of Science degree from Andhra University, Waltair, in 1961.
+Then Bachelor of Engineering in 1964, Master's degree in 1966, and PhD in 1974, from Indian Institute of Science, Bangalore.